Son-In-Law Killed Wife's Parents In PA 55+ Community, Waited For Police With Gun At Door

-Xiaomin Fei, 24, is accused of murdering his wife’s parents—Robert and Gretchen Ackerman—at their residence in The Highlands at Glenmoor on the unit block of Glasgow Way around 7 p.m. on Tuesday, June 3, according to the Palmer Township Police Department.
+Xiaomin Fei, 24, is accused of killing his wife’s parents—Robert and Gretchen Ackerman—at their home in The Highlands at Glenmoor on the unit block of Glasgow Way in Palmer Township around 7 p.m. on Tuesday, June 3, according to the Palmer Township Police Department.

 Responding officers found Fei standing in the open doorway holding a handgun.
 After several verbal commands, he put the weapon down and was taken into custody without further incident, police said.